Q&A with "The Speedo Movement"

 The designs and prints for Smithers evoke some very clean lines and patterns.
 Can you explain the design choice?

-Well done for picking up on the signature Smithers theme – clean lines and considered stripes feature in each and every one of our swimwear garments.
+Clean lines and considered stripes feature in each and every one of our swimwear garments.
+I guess you could say lines are the signature theme for Smithers.

 I like to keep things stylish, classic and timeless.
-A lot of our competitors are pushing out prints which are either too loud and gimmicky or extremely plain Jane.
+A lot of our competitors are pushing out prints that are either too loud and gimmicky or extremely plain Jane.

 Stripes never age and there are so many different variations that you can play with whether it’s direction, shape, thickness or colour etc.

-The lines and stripes featured by Smithers are influenced by Australian surf lifesaving club colours as well as football guernseys from teams I’ve worshipped as a young football player myself.
+The lines and stripes featured by Smithers are influenced by Australian surf lifesaving club colours, flags of the world, as well as football guernseys.

 If someone feels like they aren’t in good enough shape to wear a swim brief what advice would you give them?